UltimateForm/mordhau-rcon-suite/README.md

 ##### Seasonal kill records

-The default kdr boards is a persistent one which might leave new players out of board forever unless older players stop playing.
-To keep the competition fresh you can add seasonal leaderboards have limited time and start counting from 0.
-Below are the steps for configring a season.
+The default KDR board is a persistent one, which might leave new players out of the board forever unless older players stop playing.
+To keep the competition fresh, you can add seasonal leaderboards that have a limited time and start counting from 0.
+Below are the steps for configuring a season.

+The command examples will use example arguments.
+You will want to replace the arguments to match your desired season configuration.

+1. create season
+   - `.season kdr SeasonName` Replace "SeasonName" with your chosen name.
+The name must not contain spaces
+2. set discord channel for the season leaderboard
+   - `.season channel 3125613635231412341` Replace the numbers with the channel ID of the channel where you want the season leaderboard posted
+3. configure season leaderboard
+   - `.season embed title "Season Name"` by default the leaderboard will have the name you configured in step 1.
+This command allows you to customize it further.
+See the name from step 1 more like an "id" than an actual presentation name
+   - `.season embed description "This is the season description"` by default the leaderboard embed will have no description.
+You can use this command to set one
+   - `.season embed image_url https://i.imgur.com/zSJgfAT.jpeg` this will set an image to be shown on the leaderboard
+   - `.season embed footer_txt "Some text you want to show at the bottom of the leaderboard"` you can use this command to set some text under the leaderboard
+4. inspect season info
+   - `.season info` this will output info about your currently configured season
+5. start season
+   - `.season start`

+After these steps the bot will send the board to your configured channel in step 2 and start tracking player kills.

+To conclude a season:

+1. end the season
+   - `.season end` this will also update achievements for players who participated
+2. delete the season
+   - `.season delete` this step is really only necessary for enabling you to start a new one.
+Remember that deleting a season will not delete the data collected, it just deletes the configuration

 ## IMPORTANT NOTES
 1. This bot doesn't use (yet) the native discord commands